tabulexa/tabulexa/index.md

 <img align="center" src="./images/SplashScreenNarrow.png" alt="Tabulexa splash screen">

 Tabulexa is a digital handwriting app for presentations and teaching.
 The app provides a simple interface for handwritten notes.
 You can either project your notes while writing to a second screen, projector, and television, or you can pre-record your handwriting and replay it during your presentation.
-Similar to powerpoint slides, you can group your notes on apage into blocks and display them sequentially.
+Similar to powerpoint slides, you can group your notes on a page into blocks and display them sequentially.

 You can download the app from [Microsoft's App Store (9MXZC8VJJ5W4)](https://www.microsoft.com/store/apps/9MXZC8VJJ5W4) or install the msix package from [Github](https://github.com/tabulexa/binaries).